As acknowledged in the new case management program requirements, victim survivors may need support across a range of domains, spanning:

 - income support through Centrelink.

 The Victorian Government urged the Australian Government to specify and call out what action will be taken for women vulnerable to victimisation because of their visa status, such as women on temporary visas.
 It suggested there needs to be structural reform of the legal, migration and welfare systems to ensure women and children on the full range of temporary visas who are at risk of or have experienced family or sexual violence have access to the supports they need.
-Similarly, around immigration laws and eligibility criteria to ensure women and children on temporary visas can access appropriate supports, including through Medicare.
+Similarly, Safe and Equal called for action around immigration laws and eligibility criteria to ensure women and children on temporary visas can access appropriate supports, including through Medicare.
 It also called for:

 - ‘increasing income support payment levels to improve women’s economic security and ability to leave relationships without being at risk of poverty.